-Aggregate or anonymized data that does not compromise confidentiality of individual customers may be released at the discretion of Harrisville Community Power-and as required by, but only as might be permitted and as may be limited or restricted by governing law or regulation.
+Aggregate or anonymized data that does not compromise confidentiality of individual customers may be released at the discretion of Harrisville Community Power, but only as might be permitted and as may be limited or restricted by governing law or regulation.

 Participants will continue to be responsible for paying their bills.
 Harrisville Community Power will not turn off power for non-payment of utility bills.
-Failure to pay Harrisville Community Power bills may result in a customer being transferred to Eversource (the regulated electric distribution company, known as provider of last resort) for default energy service, payment collections and shut-offs under procedures subject to oversight by the Public Utilities CommissionPUC.
+Failure to pay Harrisville Community Power bills may result in a customer being transferred to Eversource (the regulated electric distribution company, known as provider of last resort) for default energy service, payment collections and shut-offs under procedures subject to oversight by the PUC.